Did Sgr cause the vertical waves in the solar neighbourhood?

 Next we look at how changing our disc potential and distribution function could match the model to the observations.
-By eye, there are three asymmetries in \figurename \ref{fig:Sgr_Asym} which resemble the observed asymmetry in shape, if not period.
-They are the fastest orbits in MWP14-3 using Sgr mass models Sgr 3, Sgr 4, and Sgr 5 (shown by the red line in the three bottom-most right panels).
-In \secname \ref{sec:mpd}, we saw that changing the mid-plane density of the potential can change the period of the asymmetry. \secname \ref{sec:MWmodels} showed us that while this assumption becomes more complicated as you increase the complexity of the Milky Way potential, it does still hold for the different MWP14s.
-For that reason, we look at decreasing and increasing the mid-plane density of the disc to match the observed asymmetries. \figurename \ref{fig:makeitfit} show the results of making the disc in MWP14-3 lighter by a factor of 0.65 and heavier by a factor of 1.35 for the three different Sgr mass models.
-Clearly none of these asymmetries match the observations.
-Sgr 4 does the best of the three at matching the asymmetry for $z<0.6$ kpc, but does not match the mean vertical velocity.
-As seen in the bottom panel of \figurename \ref{fig:makeitfit}, the lighter MWP14-3 disc potential perturbed by Sgr 5 manages to match the mean vertical velocity, but the asymmetry amplitude is much too big.
-While the period of our new models does match the data, the shape and amplitude are not consistent with the observations.
+The most promising of the models is the fastest Sgr 3 in MWP14-3 from \figurename \ref{fig:bestA} which resemble the observed asymmetry in shape, if not the perturbation wavelength.
+In \secname \ref{sec:mpd}, we saw that changing the mid-plane density of the potential can change the wavelength of the asymmetry. \secname \ref{sec:MWmodels} showed us that while this assumption becomes more complicated as you increase the complexity of the Milky Way potential, it does still hold for the different MWP14s.
+For that reason, we introduce a multiplicative factor to the disc mass ranging between 0.65 and 1.35 which has the effect of changing the mid-plane density and allows us to explore both lighter and heavier discs for the same Sgr orbit. \figurename \ref{fig:matchA_LMC} shows the models for each of these mid-plane densities.
+As mentioned, we explored discs which range between 0.65 of the mass of MWP14-3's disc and 1.35 the disc mass.
+None of these models reproduce the wavelength of the asymmetry and the mean vertical velocity.
+With a 25\% shift downwards in the disc mass, the model matches the first dip in the asymmetry.
+To match the dips in the mean vertical velocity requires a downward shift of 19\% in the disc mass.
+However, none of the models manage to match the observed asymmetry beyond the first dip.